 It’s all too easy to get caught up in the negative loop of trying to get your child to listen and having them fight you tooth and nail every step of the way.

-One strategy to break the loop is to identify the good aspects of what the youngster did well in each instance.
+One strategy to break the loop is to identify the good aspects of what the child did well in each instance.
 Regardless of how minor or inconsequential it may appear.

 ”You’re such a fussy eater.
 I’m not sure why I bother making meals for you.”

 ”You didn’t care for any of the meals on your plate tonight, but you tried at least one mouthful of everything.
 Even if you didn’t want to, you found a way to do it.”